BATON ROUGE, La. -- Les Miles said the past two days have been difficult for him and his football team.

 A series of questionable play calls and suspect clock management short-circuited a possible Tigers rally against Ole Miss last Saturday.
-The game ended with the ball at the Rebels' 5 and LSU not getting off a play.
+The game ended with the ball at the Rebels' 5 and LSU (No. 15 BCS, No. 17 AP) not getting off a play.

 "As part of the process, I evaluate everything we do -- players and coaches," Miles continued.
 "I'm part of that process.
 I'm no different than anybody in this team room.
 I mismanaged the back end of the Ole Miss game.

-LSU's 2-point conversion attempt failed, but the Tigers still had a chance to win when Brandon LaFell recovered an onside kick, then took a screen pass from Jefferson to the Rebels' 32.
+LSU's two-point conversion attempt failed, but the Tigers still had a chance to win when Brandon LaFell recovered an onside kick and then took a screen pass from Jefferson to the Rebels' 32.